 How does the boarding process work?

-Each passenger gets assigned a unique combination printed on their boarding pass, for example A25, B34, C50 and so on.
-The lower your letter and number combination, the sooner you’ll board.
+Each passenger gets assigned a unique combination printed on their boarding pass, for example A25, B34 or C50.
+The lower your letter and number combination, the sooner you board.

 How to get Southwest Airlines priority boarding

 Southwest Airlines uses the term upgraded boarding, which covers positions from A1 to A15.
-Often, getting an upgraded boarding is subject to availability.
-If available, you can board among the first and settle on your seat if you:
+Often, upgrading your boarding is subject to availability.
+If available, you can be among the first to board if you: